 This easy, Cinnamon Apple Crisp recipe is perfect for fall, lightly sweetened with raisins and honey with a crisp, oat topping.

 My favorite desserts are crisps, cobblers and pie.
 Apple crisps are the easiest of them all, because the oat topping is simple.
-Some apple crisp recipes don’t use oats, which is totally fine, but I love the crisp oat topping, plus oats are high in fiber, magnesium and antioxidants, so this dessert is actually good for you!
+Some apple crisp recipes don’t use oats, which is totally fine.
+But I love the crisp oat topping, because they are high in fiber, magnesium and antioxidants.

 Best way to eat an apple crisp, in my opinion is warm topped with a very small scoop (about 1/4 cup) of vanilla ice cream or frozen yogurt, if you desire (my favorite way to eat it!).
 It’s totally optional, and will add more calories.